dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2019.md

     Such code will produce an error in version 16.4.

 6. https://github.com/dotnet/roslyn/issues/37527 The constant folding behavior of the compiler differed depending on your host architecture when converting a floating-point constant to an integral type where that conversion would be a compile-time error if not in an `unchecked` context.
 We now yield a zero result for such conversions on all host architectures.

+7. https://github.com/dotnet/roslyn/issues/38469 While looking for a name in an interface in context where only types are allowed, compiler didn't look for the name in base interfaces of the interface.
+Lookup could succeed by finding a type up the containership hierarchy or through usings.
+We now look in base interfaces and find types declared within them, if any match the name.
+The type could be different than the one that compiler used to find.